 Decide which benefits are right for your situation.
-If you’re not sure, talk to a regulated adviser who can make a firm recommendation on the policy that’s right for you.
+If you’re not sure, talk to a regulated adviser who can compare health insurance policies and make a firm recommendation on the policy that’s right for you.

 Every policy starts with a basic, core package of benefits.
 Most health insurance policies let you add on extra services in return for a higher premium.

 This might include things like physiotherapy, psychiatry, home nurses, dental treatment, opticians’ appointments, and other specialised treatments.

 The cost of your premium will depend on a number of things.
 Your age, your lifestyle – your unique personal medical history – the benefits you’d like, and the amount of excess you’re willing to pay.

 As soon as you start paying your premiums, you can use any extra health benefits that come with your policy.
 Things like lifestyle trackers, free health tests, health videos or even phone-lines to help you deal with stress or basic aches and pains.

 3. Get medical care when you need it

 If you’re feeling ill, then you seek help from a medical professional.
 That’s likely to be a visit to your local GP but it may be over the phone.
 Some insurers offer 24-hour helplines.

 When it’s clear you need treatment, or if you need more tests to get a firm diagnosis, then you’ll be referred to a specialist for private medical care.